Tomb Raider: The Angel Of Darkness

 Special Guest Clark Kanulf

 * Subscribe to the podcasts on iTunes.
 Search the iTunes Store for "J. R. Milward".

-* Follow the link below to listen on Youtube.
+* Follow the link below to listen to the full playlist on Youtube.

 * Click on the episodes below to listen via the embedded player.

 A dark and stormy night in Paris, early March 2002, where Lara Croft is travelling to see her old friend, mentor, and sometime rival, Professor Werner Von Croy - much against her better judgement.

 An ancient evil escapes from its centuries-long prison during an Allied advance in 1945.